 According to Cobalt Iron, the VTL data ingest path will make it even easier to connect Compass to non-standard host systems like IBM i servers.
 By emulating an LTO drive or library (or even other VTLs like Data Domains), Compass is able to incorporate native IBM i backup routines into the Compass scheme, without giving up control at the local level.

 “We don’t change the current iSeries backup and restore operations,” Spurlock says.

 “In that sense, it’s nice because it seamless fits into iSeries operations, whether it’s RobotSAVE, BRMS, or a combination of BRMS with SAVE21, SAVESYS, or SAVESEC.
 It’s the same with recovery.
 We don’t change that.”

 The goal is to automate everything in the data protection scheme, except for the “last mile” of connectivity into IBM i, AIX, VMS, HP-UX, Power Linux, and HP3000 hosts.
 Customers are loathe to give up control into the last mile, and will take care of those requirements themselves, Spurlock says.

-Once the system is configured, customers can rely on ADP to manage the backup requirements.
+Once the system is configured, customers can rely on Compass to manage the backup requirements.
 According to Spurlock, this will finally give IBM i shops the advantages of a modern, optimized backup and recovery environment that other platforms are starting to enjoy, but without giving up local control.

 Cobalt Iron says its new VTL option will simplify data protection operations for IBM i shops.